ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   })
 });

-// hF, hC, bF, bC are holder variables for the fahrenheit and celsius values from the
+// hF, hC are holder variables for the fahrenheit and celsius values from the
-// hygrometer and barometer respectively. var hF, hC, bF, bC, relativeHumidity, pressure;
+// hygrometer and barometer respectively. var hF, hC, relativeHumidity, pressure;

 var client = new device.Client(connectionString, new device.Https());
 {% endhighlight %}